Jimmy Kimmel continues war against GOP senator over health care bill

 The Congressional Budget Office, a nonpartisan agency that reviews legislation, also has noted that easing protections on pre-existing conditions could cause some insurance markets to become unstable and significantly raise costs for certain medical treatments while lowering premiums.

-This past May, Cassidy appeared on the talk show after Kimmel delivered an emotional monologue about the painful experience of seeing his son go through open heart surgery.
+In May, Cassidy appeared on Kimmel's show after Kimmel delivered an emotional monologue about the painful experience of seeing his son go through open-heart surgery.

 At the time, Kimmel defended former President Barack Obama's Affordable Care Act and its coverage of catastrophic health conditions and said it's important for low-income and middle-class families to have coverage.